jodal/comics/docs/webservice.rst

 ---------------------------------------

-If it's inconvenient for the end user to enter the secret key in your user interface--on mobile phones copy-pasting the API key from the *comics* instance's account page is time consuming at best--you may retrieve the secret key on behalf of the end user by following steps:
+If it's inconvenient for the end user to enter the secret key in your user interface--on mobile phones copy-pasting the API key from the Comics instance's account page is time consuming at best--you may retrieve the secret key on behalf of the end user by following steps:

 1. Ask the end user to provide:

-   - the *comics* instance's base URL (e.g. ``example.com``)
+   - the Comics instance's base URL (e.g. ``example.com``)

-   - the email address the end user have registered on the *comics* instance
+   - the email address the end user have registered on the Comics instance

-   - the password the end user have registered on the *comics* instance
+   - the password the end user have registered on the Comics instance

 2. Use the provided information to retrieve the :ref:`users-resource` from the API.
 Authenticate using `Basic Authentication